ProgrammerAsahi/Select-X-Largest-Values/README.md

     ```
     python select_x_values.py 1000000 < .\input_data\sample_data.txt
     ```
-    The above command work exactly the same as the previous command which using file path.
+    The above command works exactly the same as the previous command which using the file path.

     After running the command above, besides `output.txt`,there are also some related log outputs on the STDOUT console, which are as follows:
     ```